ga-curriculum/uber-ai-superpowered-data/README.md

 ## Getting Started

-To get started with this course, you'll need to have Node.js and Python installed on your machine.
+To get started with this course, you'll need to have Python (version 3.11 or higher recommended) and Node.js installed on your machine.

 1.  **Clone the repository:**
     ```bash
     git clone https://git.generalassemb.ly/modular-curriculum-all-courses/uber-ai-superpowered-data.git
     ```
-2.  **Install dependencies:**
+2.  **Set up Python environment:**
+    It's highly recommended to use a virtual environment to manage your Python dependencies.
     ```bash
+    python3 -m venv venv
+    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+    pip install -r requirements.txt
+    ```
+3.  **Install Node.js dependencies:**
+    ```bash
     npm install
     ```
+4.  **Configure API Keys (if applicable):**
+    Some modules may require API keys for services like OpenAI.
+Please refer to individual module instructions for details on how to set these up (e.g., via environment variables in a `.env` file).

 ## Course Schedule